BVisagie/sins2-mapmaker/README.md

 Notes:

 - The app does not bundle or use any files from the official mod tools.
-External/original "Official Schemas" upload-and-validate functionality has been removed to keep this project independent.
 - The editor exports JSON conforming to the clean-room schemas above; compatibility targets the game’s general expectations but does not rely on proprietary definitions.

 ## Build & Preview